Best Practices for High-Frequency PCB Material Selection

 There are two main variables you can control to mitigate loss: your substrate and your foil.

-Substrate - Your PCB substrate can consist of a variety of materials.
+Substrate - Your PCB board substrate can consist of a variety of materials.
 From an epoxy resin and woven glass fibers to a ceramic plate.
-For high-frequency circuits you’ll want a substrate with the lowest dielectric constant (Dk).
+For a high frequency circuit board you’ll want a substrate with the lowest dielectric constant (Dk).

 Foil - You know what copper foil is, but you CircuitStudio® may not have known there are several foil options.
 You obviously want the option with the least resistance.